BParadowski/designo/README.md

 4. tailwind.config.ts allows for customizing tailwind base colors and adding values.
 Good thing while setting up a project is changing the "container" class to suit your needs.

+5. To add a favicon in Next13 you can simply place a file called _favicon.ico_ in the top level of app directory.

 ## Css

 1. Some svgs use "stroke" attribute instead of "fill".